 MacOS screen recorder

-Introduced with the new developer beta of MacOS Mojave (available for all users on September 24) is a new feature allowing you to record video of your screen as well as take screenshots with the MacOS screen capture tool.
+Included with the latest MacOS Mojave update is a new feature allowing you to record video of your screen as well as take screenshots with the MacOS screen capture tool.
 If you’re running the latest version of MacOS, here’s how to do it.

 Step 1: Press Command + Shift + 5 to bring up the screenshot toolbar.